 Turning up the heat

-As winter unleashes its full fury, from snow and cold snaps to mighty storms, it has never been more important for education buildings to have a sustainable and efficient heating system in place that can be relied on.
+As winter is almost upon us, it highlights the importance for education buildings to have a sustainable and efficient heating system in place that can be relied on.

 There are regulations and guidelines, in particular Building Bulletin 101, to ensure that pupils are not only comfortable while they are at school, but that the room temperature is conducive to study.